-Make your visit to the Gilbert Brewpub and stay the entire afternoon.
-Sit down on the patio, order a couple of Bavarian pretzels, and work your way through this homage to Arizona.
+Make your visit to the DTPHX Beer Garden and stay the entire afternoon.
+Sit down on the beautiful outdoor patio, order a couple of Bavarian pretzels or a platter of Wilderness Duck Fat Fries and Buffalo Cauliflower, and work through this homage to Arizona.

 Originally opened in the eponymous (and very odd) town of Tombstone, almost three hours southeast of Phoenix, Tombstone Brewing is a real diamond in the rough.
 In fact, we even named it one of our seven under-the-radar breweries to visit across the country.